Box, Inc. (NYSE:BOX) Expected to Post Earnings of $0.20 Per Share

 In other BOX news, CFO Dylan C. Smith sold 15,000 shares of the company’s stock in a transaction on Tuesday, August 10th.
 The shares were sold at an average price of $25.16, for a total value of $377,400.00.
 Following the completion of the transaction, the chief financial officer now owns 1,197,900 shares in the company, valued at $30,139,164.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Corporate insiders own 6.20% of the company’s stock.

 A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
 BlackRock Inc. boosted its stake in BOX by 5.0% in the first quarter.
 BlackRock Inc. now owns 13,648,635 shares of the software maker’s stock valued at $313,374,000 after acquiring an additional 644,131 shares in the last quarter.
-Starboard Value LP boosted its stake in BOX by 16.1% in the first quarter.
-Starboard Value LP now owns 12,746,687 shares of the software maker’s stock valued at $292,664,000 after acquiring an additional 1,769,842 shares in the last quarter.
+Starboard Value LP boosted its stake in shares of BOX by 16.1% during the first quarter.
+Starboard Value LP now owns 12,746,687 shares of the software maker’s stock worth $292,664,000 after buying an additional 1,769,842 shares during the period.
 FIL Ltd boosted its stake in shares of BOX by 8.5% during the first quarter.
 FIL Ltd now owns 5,045,137 shares of the software maker’s stock worth $115,836,000 after buying an additional 394,532 shares during the period.
 State Street Corp boosted its stake in shares of BOX by 8.8% during the second quarter.
 State Street Corp now owns 3,650,774 shares of the software maker’s stock worth $93,277,000 after buying an additional 295,835 shares during the period.
 Finally, Geode Capital Management LLC boosted its stake in shares of BOX by 25.5% during the second quarter.
 Geode Capital Management LLC now owns 3,459,447 shares of the software maker’s stock worth $88,388,000 after buying an additional 703,086 shares during the period.
 Institutional investors own 75.12% of the company’s stock.

 BOX Company Profile